Understanding WCAG 2.1 Success Criteria

 - WCAG 2.1 is not yet required by Government or Section 508.
 Section 508 has just been updated to WCAG 2.0 (January 18, 2018), and the timeline for updating to WCAG 2.1 is uncertain as the official process to update to the revised standard has not yet been started.

 - Although the Americans with Disabilities Act (ADA) doesn't reference any particular standard, it does mandate in Title III that communication, including web/internet, must be made accessible.
 WCAG 2.0 has widely been considered the de facto standard for ADA compliance of websites.
-Now that WCAG 2.1 has become the official W3C recommendation for web accessibility, it is expected that WCAG 2.1 will start to be referenced in legal complaints.
+Now that WCAG 2.1 has become the official W3C recommendation for web accessibility, it is expected that WCAG 2.1 will begin to be referenced in legal complaints.

 At Crownpeak we're passionate advocates for Web Accessibility and the importance of providing inclusive and exceptionally good user experiences for all.